-Producers should contact their local FSA office today to register and find out how to get involved in their county's election, including if their LAA is up for election this year.
-To be considered, a producer must be registered and sign an FSA-669A nomination form.
-This form and other information about FSA county committee elections are available at fsa.usda.gov/elections.
+Producers should contact their local FSA office to find out how to get involved in their county's election, including if their LAA is up for election this year.
+To be considered, a producer must be registered and sign an FSA-669A?nomination form.
+This form and other information about FSA county committee elections are available at?fsa.usda.gov/elections.